Clifford Orwin: Life career

 Orwin was born in 1947 in Chicago, Illinois, United States to a Jewish family.
 He earned B.A. in Modern History from Cornell University, where he studied political philosophy with Allan Bloom, and an M.A. and Ph.D. in Political Philosophy from Harvard University under Harvey Mansfield.

 Orwin moved to Canada to take up a teaching position at the University of Toronto, and later became a Canadian citizen.
 He is currently a Professor of Political Philosophy, Classical Studies and Jewish Studies at the University of Toronto, where he has taught for many decades and where he currently serves as Chair of the Munk School of Global Affairs and Public Policy's program in Political Philosophy and International Affairs.

-He is often identified as a Straussian and is critical of theories that identify Leo Strauss with neoconservatism and the War in Iraq.
+He is often identified as a Straussian and is critical of theories that identify Leo Strauss with neoconservatism and the Iraq War.
 He supports the Democratic Party, but is critical of its left wing.

 He has held a Guggenheim Fellowship and an NEH Fellowship.
 He has been a Fellow at the Sheldon Chumir Foundation for Ethics in Leadership, and in 2003 he received the school's Outstanding Teaching Award.
 He is also a Distinguished Visiting Fellow at the Hoover Institution of Stanford University.

 Multilingual, he can speak English and French and read Hebrew, Latin and Ancient Greek.